eg1lgfp/gilman-family-practice/content/pages/style-guide.md

 <div class="note"><strong>Note:</strong> Both of the features you used above are parts of the Document Object Model (DOM) API, which allows you to manipulate documents.</div>

-<div class="important"><strong>Important:</strong> In this article, try entering the example code lines into your JavaScript console to see what happens.
-For more details on JavaScript consoles, see Discover browser developer tools.</div>
+<div class="important"><strong>Important:</strong> We can use this code snippet for adding emphasis or visual variation of your written content on this website.</div>